tookender/tookender/README.md

 # About Me 💫
 Hello there!
 My name is Ender2K89, also known as Ender Yeeterson or just Ender.

 My pronouns are he/him.
 I speak English, German, Polish, and I am currently learning Dutch and soon French.

 I specialize in developing Minecraft Servers, Discord Bots and websites.

 ## Notice ⚠️
-As you can see, I do not have that many projects, that is because, most of my projects are on [`this organization`](https://github.com/Korino-Development).
+As you can see, I do not have that many projects.
+That is because, most of my projects are on [`this organization`](https://github.com/Korino-Development).

 ## Tools & Technologies 💻